Van hops Toronto sidewalk, killing at least two: Reuters witness

 “We’re still gathering information and as soon as we can, we’ll share more information with Canadians,” Trudeau told reporters about an hour after news of the incident broke.

-Reporting by Jim Finkle in Toronto; Writing by Andrea Hopkins in Ottawa; Editing by Scott Malone
+Reporting by Anna Mehler Paperny and Jim Finkle in Toronto; additional reporting by Julie Gordon in Vancouver; Writing by Andrea Hopkins and Scott Malone; editing by Grant McCool